Southern Movement: Background

-1994 Yemen Civil War

 After the union between South Yemen and North Yemen on May 22, 1990, a civil war broke out in 1994.
-This came after leaders of the former independent southern state declared an end to the unity deal amidst an alleged power-grabbing usurp by their northern counterparts.
-The result was a swift defeat of the weakened southern forces and the expulsion of most of its leaders out of Yemen, including the former Secretary-General of the Yemeni Socialist Party and the Vice-President of unified Yemen, Ali Salim al-Beidh.
+This came after leaders of the former independent southern state declared an end to the unity deal amidst an alleged power-grabbing usurpation by their northern counterparts.
+The result was a swift defeat of the weakened southern forces and the expulsion of most of its leaders out of Yemen, including the former Secretary-General of the Yemeni Socialist Party and the Vice-President of unified Yemen, Ali Salem al-Beidh.

-After 1994
+Post-1994

 After the 1994 civil war, calls for southern independence were successfully put down and national unity was maintained.
 Grievances however remained high amongst many residents of the south.
 Accusations of corruption, nepotism, and electoral fraud were leveled against the new ruling party based in Sana'a, led by President Ali Abdullah Saleh, as well as a mishandling of the power-sharing arrangement agreed to by both parties in the 1990 unity deal.

 Many in the south also felt that their land, home to much of the country's oil reserves and wealth resources, was being exploited after the unity deal.
 Privately owned land was seized and distributed amongst people affiliated with the Sana'a government.
-Several hundred thousand militaries and civil employees from the south were forced into early retirement and compensated with pensions below the subsistence level.
+Several hundred thousand military and civil employees from the south were forced into early retirement and compensated with pensions below the subsistence level.
 Although equally low living standards were prevalent throughout the whole of Yemen, many in the south felt that they were being intentionally targeted and dismissed from important posts, and being replaced with northern officials affiliated with the new government.
 The city of Aden, the former capital city of South Yemen, also witnessed neglect both socially and economically, whilst new investments appeared to be focussed instead on northern Sana'a, the new capital.